Tevin-Isaac/Celo-sage-201/README.md

-This is s tutorial on how to create an NFT minter on the celo blockchain
+This is a tutorial on how to create an NFT minter on the celo blockchain